-Another large scale product of Brazil is soy bean.
+Another large scale product of Brazil is soybean.
 This versatile plant is being used to create a vast amount of products.
-However mostly it’s used to produce meat.
-In Europe 93% of the soy bean consumed is in the form of animal feed.
-Humanity could therefor use over 10 times more soy beans to create plant based products or use the raw beans to feed people using the same amount land as now.
-Soy is high in protein and energy, but it is currently being wasted to create inefficient meat based products.
+However, mostly it’s used to produce meat.
+In Europe, 93% of the soybean consumed is in the form of animal feed.
+Humanity could therefor use over 10 times more soybeans to create plant-based products or use the raw beans to feed people using the same amount of land as now.
+Soy is high in protein and energy, but it is currently being wasted to create inefficient meat-based products.

 Source: Mapping the soy supply chain in Europe

-Reduce meat consumption, especially beef as that requires the most land, water, energy and it is the number one reason of deforestation in the Amazon.
+Reduce meat consumption, especially beef as that requires the most land, water, energy and it is the number one reason for deforestation in the Amazon.

 4. Enercon E-126 7.58 MW

-The E-126 is the world’s highest performing onshore wind turbine manufactured by the German company Enercon.
-The 7.58MW model was introduced in 2011 and up until 2014 it was the largest wind turbine when the Danish company, Vestas, came out with their V164-8.0 model.
+The E-126 is the world’s highest-performing onshore wind turbine manufactured by the German company Enercon.
+The 7.58MW model was introduced in 2011 and up until 2014, it was the largest wind turbine when the Danish company, Vestas, came out with its V164-8.0 model.
 The total weight of this massive turbine is 6,012 tonnes.

 Rated power: 7.580 kW